 Do you really need to use a notary public?

-Since notary public services are not usually free (and we don’t provide free notary public services), you should only consider using a notary public if you really require notary public services.
+Since notary public services are not usually free (and we don’t provide it for free), you should consider using a notary public only if you really need notary public services.
 Sometimes referred to as a ‘prescribed witness’, ‘qualified witness’ or an ‘authorised witness’, a person who is authorised to witness signatures or certify documents can vary depending on where your documents will be used.

 Where are you going to be using your documents?

 If you live in New South Wales and you want to use your documents in New South Wales, then in most cases you’ll need to sign your documents or have them certified by a justice of the peace.
 You can also use a lawyer or a notary public, but expect to pay a notary fee or legal fees for those services.